ZeroRingWraith: Stealth threats in the system boot process

 Are you truly aware of what happens in your systems before the OS boots?

-All tests conducted by SecureLab were performed in isolated virtual environments, strictly for defensive research purposes, without affecting any third-party infrastructure.
+All tests conducted by SecureLabs were performed in isolated virtual environments, strictly for defensive research purposes, without affecting any third-party infrastructure.

 Is your company ready to detect the invisible?

-At SecureLab, we work actively on detecting and containing stealth-level threats.
+At SecureLabs, we work actively on detecting and containing stealth-level threats.